MerginMaps/docs/src/manage/plugin-sync-project.md

 :::

 ## Downloading a project in QGIS
-Once you have configured the plugin with your Mergin credentials, you should be able to see the following sections under the Mergin in your QGIS Browser panel:
+Once you have configured the plugin with your Mergin Maps credentials, you should be able to see the following sections under the Mergin Maps in your QGIS Browser panel:

 - **My projects** lists all projects you have created
 - **Shared with me** lists the projects that are shared with you (including your organisation projects)